 5. Spiritual preparation:

-- Familiarize yourself with the Patimokkha rules for monks.
+- Familiarize yourself with the Pātimokkha rules for monks.

-- Have a general understanding of Buddha's Dhamma within the framework of the Theravada school and adhere to lay Right Views.
+The texts can be found in an Android application. - Have a general understanding of Buddha's Dhamma within the framework of the Theravada school and adhere to lay Right Views.

 6. Adaptation to monastic life: